ocf/mkdocs/docs/staff-docs/nix/cd.md

    - if it fails, check github actions and keep debugging...

 ## finale
+1. to deploy these changes to the host, run `colmena apply --on hostname`

 5. check github actions tab of project repo and hopefully it all works!